 For more than 20 years, the West-Eastern Divan Orchestra has been a significant presence on the international music scene.
 In 1999, Daniel Barenboim and the late Palestinian literary scholar Edward W. Said created an orchestra to promote dialogue between the different cultures of the Middle East through music-making and co-existence.
 They named the orchestra and workshop after Goethe’s collection of poetry West-östlicher Divan, a central work for the development of the concept of world culture.

 The first rehearsal sessions took place in Weimar and Chicago.
-An equal number of Israeli and Arab musicians form the base of the orchestra, together with a group of Turkish, Iranian, and Spanish members.
+An equal number of Israeli and Arab musicians form the base of the orchestra, together with a group of Turkish and Iranian members.
 They meet each summer for a workshop, where rehearsals are complemented by lectures and discussions and followed by an international tour.

-Since 2015, talented young musicians from the Middle East, North Africa, and other countries have been studying at the Barenboim-Said Akademie, a new institution of higher education offering a curriculum of music and the Humanities in Berlin.
+Since 2015, talented young musicians from the Middle East, North Africa, and other countries have been studying at the Barenboim-Said Akademie, an innovative, government-recognized institution of higher education offering a curriculum of music and the Humanities in Berlin.
 Regular teaching activities for up to 90 students began in the fall of 2016 with a four-year bachelor program in which the Humanities and music as a shared and collectively reflected experience receive a stronger focus than is common in professional music education.
 The Akademie is committed to the pedagogical spirit of Edward W. Said and Daniel Barenboim and their joint attempt to overcome ideological divides.
 The core idea of the Barenboim-Said Akademie and the affiliated concert hall, the Pierre Boulez Saal, is a spirit of inclusion and diversity: by making music and listening together, students learn to engage in discussion with an open mind and open heart, and to approach one another guided by critical humanism.

 The idea of “Music for the Thinking Ear” serves as a motto, inspired by the limitless artistic curiosity of Pierre Boulez.
 It is most directly expressed in the concerts of the Boulez Ensemble, which was founded by Daniel Barenboim.
 In addition to chamber music from the 18th to the 21st centuries, music from the Middle East and Northern Africa as well as jazz form major parts of the program.